spencercjh/sync-leetcode-today-problem/README.md

 ### Required

-- language: which language of codes you want to generate.
+- language: which language of code snippet you want to generate.

 ## Supported languages right now